sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 }
 ```

-We take the items out of `self.items`, get the first item, and then reassign `self.items` to the
+We take the value of `self.items`, get the first item, and then reassign the field to the remaining
-rest of the items after that.
+items after that.
 If we compile this code, we no longer get the same error we were getting before!
-The lifetimes are
+The lifetimes are now correct!

+**Why is this necessary?** Before we move on to the last error we need to fix, you may be wondering
+why this is even necessary.
+Why can't the compiler just figure out what we mean and use the right
+lifetime?
+Why are we left to use this odd hack to move a field out of a struct just to put it back
+again?
+I am not the most qualified person to answer to those questions, so unfortunately I can't
+provide a very good explanation for you.
+It probably has something to do with [subtyping and
+variance].

+## Using `split_first_mut`

-now correct!
-The new error we get is much easier to fix:
+The final error we get when we compile the latest version of our iterator is as follows:

 ```
 error[E0499]: cannot borrow `*items` as mutable more than once at a time